letsemploy/docs/docs/solution.md

 ![](static/nutshell_2.png){ height="100" }

 ## Keep the Control

-> Why use metadata instead of full job descriptions?

 The metadata you provide will be stored as an index by search engines, we can't control how long they keep that data.